Updated Jan 29, 2026

 First, go to the iOS developer web page and sign up.
 After filling out the form and paying your $99 annual iOS fee, you can test your app using Testflight.
 This program allows Apple users to test and provide feedback about your app.
 Implement any necessary changes that testers suggest.

-Next, on Adalo’s building interface, select the “Publish” button.
-After finishing the steps, the iOS developer page and follow their final directions.
+Next, on Adalo's building interface, select the "Publish" button.
+After finishing the steps, follow the iOS developer page's final directions.
 You can expect your app to be available in the Apple App Store in as little as a few weeks and as much as a few months.

 How to publish to the Google Play Store